mikemol/mikemol.github.io/_posts/2018-02-27-graphviz-dot-basics-pt-2.md

 The first thing you'll notice is that both renders look identical; the `cluster` keyword is not part of the Dot language itself, and so whether or not it does anything depends on the layout engine.

-You can see the circle, and if you look, you can find the small subgraphs, but they're not obvioius.
+You can see the circle, and if you look, you can find the small subgraphs, but they're not obvious.
 Notice `circo` did not choose to place the `A` node next to the `D` node, even though that would have resulted in shorter edges and a cleaner result.
 When Graphviz does that sort of thing, it usually means that placement of nodes is somehow dependent on the listing order of the nodes in the source file itself, and you can usually get the result you're looking for by reordering the content in the source file.

 ### `fdp` Layout Engine